200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-WalkamongtheDead.md

 ## Author Comments (if any)

 I like ghosts and ghost stories.
 I thought of this game after I played "Old Friends" by Jason Morningstar and Ole Peder Giaever at Fastaval.
 It's a mix of a séance, the myth of Orpheus and Euridice, and a murderous ghost story.

+## Judge Comments

+Walk Among the Dead seems to have a chance to pack an emotional punch in a small package.
+Each player has something interesting to do to shape the game at all times.
+It seems like the mechanics would help create the tone. _- [Sarah Judd]_({{site.baseurl}}/judges)

+Walk Among the Dead is a freeform game about questioning the dead.
+Players take turns wearing a mask and risking their life to find closure with the one they lost while the others play [mostly] truthful ghosts whispering back.
+The game accommodates various group sizes and range of potential stories while maintaining focus on its premise and giving players clear instructions about what they should be doing.  _- [Marshall Miller]_({{site.baseurl}}/judges)